Dre Campbell Farm

 Coriander does not need a steady supply of nutrients to thrive and produce flavorful leaves.
 It’s best to fertilize the plants once or twice during the growing season.

-When it comes to types of fertilizer, nitrogen-based fertilizer is recommended [1].
-You can also use one that has a full dose of nitrogen and half a dose each of potassium and phosphorus.
+When it comes to fertilizer types, nitrogen-based fertilizer is recommended [1].
+You can also use one with a full dose of nitrogen and half doses of potassium and phosphorus.

-Not sure what the numbers mean on the fertilizer package?
-It should look something like 60-30-30 (N-P-K).
+Not sure what the numbers on the fertilizer package mean?
+They should look something like 60-30-30 (N-P-K).
 So N (nitrogen) should be higher.

 However, if you want to save money on fertilizers, try adding some compost or manure to the soil once or twice a year.
-Compost has plenty of nutrients that cilantro needs, plus it helps improve soil structure and water retention.
+Compost provides plenty of nutrients that cilantro needs, and it also helps improve soil structure and water retention.

 Garden Pests